 Following these instructions will allow you to encrypt mail that you want encrypted, and all the software you need is free.
 Messages that you don't want encrypted will not be.
 That's important because many of the people with whom you correspond will not have encryption set up at "their end."
 Tell the ones who don't about this article!

-Two Ways to Encrypt EmailEmail can be encrypted using one of two standards: S/MIME or OpenPGP, that are not interoperable.
-The Thunderbird email client discussed below is ready for S/MIME out of the box.
-Trouble is, that requires a digital certificate for which you might have to pay.
+Two Ways to Encrypt EmailEmail can be encrypted using one of two standards, S/MIME or OpenPGP, that are not interoperable.
+The Thunderbird email client discussed below is ready for either standard out of the box.
+The trouble is, S/MIME requires a digital certificate for which you might have to pay.
 These instructions are for OpenPGP, which is based on a "web of trust" rather than on digital certificates.
 (If you have friends who use S/MIME encryption, Comodo offers free certificates with a one-year expiration period.
 You can install both S/MIME and OpenPGP encryption, but you have to keep track of who uses what.)

 Note for Users of MacOSThe instructions below will work for MacOS, but after I wrote this, the folks who develop GPG Tools for Mac released Version 2 of GPG Mail.
 I don't have access to a Mac, so I haven't tested this personally, but a colleague with a Mac says it just snaps in and works.
 If you use the Apple Mail application, you can probably just install GPG Mail instead of following my outline.
 Before you start, please do read about pass phrases, key generation, and making a backup of your private key, below; that information is applicable to configuring GPG Mail.
 You should actually read the whole article, and the two that follow.
 If you try using GPG Mail, please leave a comment reporting your experience.
 (Note added 2013-08-11.)